Canterbury Castle

 Canterbury Castle was one of the three original Royal castles of Kent (the other two being Rochester Castle and Dover Castle).
-They were all built soon after the Battle of Hastings, on the main Roman road from Dover to London.
-This was the route taken by William the Conqueror in October 1066, and they were built originally as motte-and-bailey castles to guard this important route.
+They were built soon after the Battle of Hastings, on the main Roman road from Dover to London.
+This was the route taken by William the Conqueror in October 1066; the castles were probably built to guard this important road.

 Phases

 Norman era

-A wooden motte and bailey castle was erected in 1066 - its motte may be the mound which is still visible in the Dane John gardens near the stone castle (which may in turn be a Roman burial mound), with Dane John deriving from donjon.
+A wooden motte and bailey castle was erected in 1066 - its motte may be the mound which is still visible in the Dane John gardens near the stone castle (which may, in turn, be a Roman burial mound), with Dane John deriving from donjon.

 Stone castle

 The great stone keep was largely constructed in the reign of Henry I as one of three Royal castles in Kent.
 This massive structure, which has dimensions of about 98 by 85 feet externally at the base, was originally probably at least 80 feet high.
 It is mainly made of flint and sandstone rubble.
-By the 13th century the castle had become the county gaol.
+By the 13th century, the castle had become the county jail.
 It was given up to the invading French in the First Barons' War.
 In 1380 a new gate was built.

-By the 19th century it had been obtained by a gas company and used as a storage centre for gas for many years, during which time the top floor was destroyed.
+By the 19th century, it had been obtained by a gas company and used as a storage centre for gas for many years, during which time the top floor was destroyed.

 Tourist attraction

 The Castle has been owned by the local authority since 1928.
-It has been closed because of falling masonry since 2018, although there were tentative plans for its restoration and reopening in 2021.
-However, as of March 2023, it remains closed.
+It has been closed because of falling masonry since 2018.

+Canterbury Council was successful in securing a Levelling Up fund of £19.9m in 2023 for regeneration and cultural investment in restoration of historic sites, including the Castle.
+Work on the restoration was delayed by a bat roosting but work will begin in 2025 for one year.